|Monday, 06 May 2019|

 Of the new melodies of 1543, which in all probability were composed by Guillaume Franc, 16 we find back in the 1562 edition, either in their original form or slightly improved.
 They were the Psalms 18, 23, 32, 33, 37, 43, 50, 72, 79, 86, 91, 107, 118, 128, 138, the melody of the Ten Commandments and the Song of Simeon.
 Probability is not yet proof, therefore, we must leave the problem of attribution of these melodies to Franc open.
 What happened to the psalms of Calvin as they appeared in "La Forme des Prières"?
 They were all replaced by verses written by Marot.
 This could only be done, if not on the instigation of Calvin, then certainly with the permission of the Reformer.
 Certain similarities in the versification can only be coincidental.
 For proof that Marot kept Calvin's versification in mind, the first line of Psalm 91, the form of which is the same in both rhymings, is often given.

 Since the publication of the monumental book, "Clement Marot et le Psautier Huguenot” (Paris, 1878-'79) by Orentin Douen it has become customary to portray Marot, the "gracious man of the world" as the victim of Calvin, the "gloomy recluse".
 Nothing like that appears from contemporary documents.
-The fact that Calvin came between him and the Council of which he asked [awkward translation: intervened with the Council on Marot’s behalf, asking] "to render him some goods" in exchange for which Marot "would strive with all his might to complete the psalms of David", implicitly shows the praise for Marot's talents and his willingness.
+The fact that Calvin came between him and the Council of which he asked [awkward translation; should be: intervened with the Council on Marot’s behalf, asking] "to render him some goods" in exchange for which Marot "would strive with all his might to complete the psalms of David", implicitly shows the praise for Marot's talents and his willingness.
 The Council answered: "that he must have patience" This only shows that the city was in dire financial straits, and not that there was any animosity towards the poet.
 It is significant that Calvin deliberated to entrust all the 150 psalms to Marot.

 Marot leaves Geneva at the end of 1545[=1543].
 Guillaume Franc follows him soon, because he could not live on his meager salary.
 At that moment we meet for the first time the name LOYS BOURGEOYS, de PARIS, CHANTRE (Louis Bourgeois, of Paris, Precentor).
 The post formerly held by Franc is now divided between Guillaume Fabri and the newly arrived Loys Bourgeois: "to teach the children how to sing the psalms in church".
 Seeing that Fabri's work was not satisfactory, Bourgeois, "who was more suitable than he", became responsible for it from August 3rd on.
 From that date he fulfilled his duty skillfully and regularly, which may be concluded from the absence of any complaints in the Council's records.
 During his Geneva years Bourgeois composed psalm settings for amateurs.
 They were printed in Lyon by the Brothers Beringen (1547) who were equipped to do such printing, and not as it has been argued, to escape from Calvin's anathema !